 A stretch mark is a type of skin scarring that can occur almost anywhere on the body.
 In men, stretch marks are most often seen on the abdomen, lower back, and arms.
 Stretch marks on women are commonly found on the breasts, abdomen, buttocks, hips, and thighs.
 Adolescence and pregnancy are two periods of the life associated with the formation of stretch marks.

 When stretch marks first appear, they are dark in color and very noticeable.
-While stretch marks will improve in appearance over time, some will never disappear completely.
+While stretch marks will often improve in appearance over time, some will never disappear completely.
 Fortunately, the new Forma technology allows Dr. Hellman to significantly reduce the appearance of stretch marks without pain or downtime.

 How stretch marks form?